 Target audience: Students

-In the essence of the proverb “it takes a village” the Khan Community is a pooling of resources to help students have access and achieve success.
+In the essence it takes a village, the Khan Community is a pooling of resources to help students have access and achieve success.
 While many teachers have experience, they may not have all the resources available in the classroom.
-Khan Community is a complimentary app and website to the main platform geared to older students (high school and above) that allows local professionals, parents, and companies to partner with students to provide them with support.
+Khan Community is a complimentary app and website to the main platform geared to high school and above aged students.
+It connects local professionals, parents, and companies to partner with students to provide them with support.

 Through the app, students can find local places with internet and screen access, connect to study groups, and live tutors willing to help.
-The idea behind this proposal is to decrease the burden on teachers alone to be specialists in a subject, how to use the site, or being the sole provider of access to the platform.
-Instead students can have a variety of coaches and mentors to help them.
+Students can have a variety of coaches and mentors to help them.

-Many libraries are known to have internet access and communal computers; however, they are usually occupied.
+Many libraries have internet access and communal computers; however, they are usually occupied.
 With this app, you would know if there is a computer available or not.